 Among the accolades Baker has been given for her professional and volunteer efforts, including the Spectrum Award for Women by the American Red Cross (2014) and the Benjamin L. Cardin Public Service Award by the University of Maryland Frances King Carey School of Law (2013), Baker received national recognition last year from the American Bar Association Section on Family Law when she was named the 2018 recipient of the Jean Crowe Pro Bono Award.

-According to Hinshaw & Culbertson LLP “Baker devotes at least 100 hours annually to representing clients pro bono, a contribution that now totals more than 4,500 hours over her career.
-The cases she handles are often complex and usually lengthy, most of them involving complicated, domestic violence, child custody, child support and spousal support disputes.”
+According to a press release from Hinshaw & Culbertson LLP, “Baker devotes at least 100 hours annually to representing clients pro bono, a contribution that now totals more than 4,500 hours over her career.
+The cases she handles are often complex and usually lengthy, most of them involving complicated, domestic violence, child custody, child support, and spousal support disputes.”

-Baker will attend the 2019 AAGC annual meeting on May 6 during Alumnae/i Weekend to celebrate the 2019 recipient and help award The Elizabeth Statuta Baker ’70 Award for Excellence in Public Service.
+Baker will attend the 2019 AAGC annual meeting, on May 6 during Alumnae/i Weekend, to celebrate the 2019 recipient and help bestow the Elizabeth Statuta Baker ’70 Award for Excellence in Public Service.

-Nominations are due by the end of this year for the 2019 AAGC Award for Excellence in Public Service!
-The AAGC is proud to present this honor annually to an alumna or alumnus who demonstrates outstanding commitment and leadership in service to their communities and welcomes nominations from the alumnae/i body by December 31.
+Nominations are due by December 31 for the 2019 AAGC Award for Excellence in Public Service.
 Winners are then determined by the Public Service Committee and recognized at the annual meeting of the AAGC over Alumnae/i Weekend.
-At this year’s ceremony on May 6, we will officially name the award for past recipient Elizabeth Statuta Baker ’70.
+At this year’s ceremony, on May 6, we will officially name the award for past recipient Elizabeth Statuta Baker ’70.